PP-Module for Email Client

 The intent of this requirement is to allow the Administrator to configure the email client with a policy that may not be overridden by the user.
 If the Administrator has not set a policy for a particular function, the user may still perform that function.
 Enforcement of the policy is done by the email client itself, or the email client and the email client platform in coordination with each other.

-The function to configure whether to establish a trusted channel corresponds to the functionality described in FIA_X509_EXT.2.2 (from the Base-PP).
+The function to configure whether to establish a trusted channel corresponds to the functionality described in FIA_X509_EXT.2.2 (from Functional Package for X.509, version 1.0).
 The Administrator has the option of accepting or rejecting all certificates that cannot be validated, accepting a given certificate that cannot be validated, or not accepting a given certificate that cannot be validated.
-Depending on the choice that the Administrator has made in FIA_X509_EXT.2.2 (from the Base-PP), the trusted connection will either be allowed for all certificates that cannot be validated, disallowed for all certificates that cannot be validated, allowed for a given certificate that cannot be validated, or disallowed for a given certificate that cannot be validated.
+Depending on the choice that the Administrator has made in FIA_X509_EXT.2.2 (from Functional Package for X.509, version 1.0), the trusted connection will either be allowed for all certificates that cannot be validated, disallowed for all certificates that cannot be validated, allowed for a given certificate that cannot be validated, or disallowed for a given certificate that cannot be validated.

 If password or passphrase authorization factors are implemented by the email client, then the appropriate "change" selection must be included.